eriknguyen/100-days-of-code/log.md

 **Thoughts**: Some useful stuffs: css variables, css ":root", dataset for html data attributes (with "data-" prefix) and a badass color #BADA55 LOL

 **Link(s) to work**: [JavaScript30#1](https://github.com/eriknguyen/javascript30/tree/master/exercises/)

+### Day 5: Jan 08, 2017
+#####

+**Today's Progress**: Completed Javascript30 Day 4+5: JS Array Cardio + Created Flex Panel Gallery

+**Thoughts**:
+1. JS Array Cardio: Learnt many useful stuffs: filter, map, sort, reduce...
+I wonder how fast I would implement all my function with these.
+Don't know why I have always been doing it the long way.

+2. Flex Panel Gallery: Used flexbox to build a flex panel gallery.
+I've never used flexbox before as well and may consider to start playing with it since it's very useful and hopefully it will be fully supported by Edge in near future.

+**Link(s) to work**: [JavaScript30#1](https://github.com/eriknguyen/javascript30/tree/master/exercises/)